reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `daily_exploit_list_query`
     - Accepts a time format definition and a time value.
 Optional arguments are available sample and result limit
-    - Returns a list of ne file hashes that contain CVE or exploit identification and that are detected per day period in th TitaniumCloud system
+    - Returns a list of ne file hashes that contain CVE or exploit identification and that are detected per day period in th Spectra Intelligence system
 - `latest_daily_exploit_list_query`
     - Returns the results from latest day for which we have data